5.0 / 5.0

 Pineapple plant, an edible and highly decorative plant

 Pineapples belong to the bromeliad family (Bromeliaceae) and are believed to have originated in the northern part of South America – although this is not entirely certain.
-There are no wild specimens in nature, as the variety we know today is a cultivated form that has been bred over many generations to improve taste and yield.
+There are no wild specimens in nature.
+The pineapple plant we know today is a cultivated form that has been bred over many generations to improve taste and yield.

 Botanical description.